bgamari/build-env/readme.md

 Being able to separate these steps affords us some extra flexibility, as subsequent sections will explain.

+Note: it is preferable to pass a previously computed build plan when calling `build-env build --prefetched`: an invocation of the form `build-env build a b c --prefetched` will compute a new build plan, and this build plan could be different from the plan that was previously fetched, for example if you have run `cabal update` in the meantime.

 ## What does `build-env` do?

 - **plan:** `build-env` calls `cabal build --dry-run` on a dummy